Niodus/devops-docs/docs/best-practices/continuous-planning/design-reviews.md

 Designing software well is hard.

-CSE has collected a number of practices which we find help in the design process.
+Below are number of practices which I find help in the design process.
 This covers not only technical design of software, but also architecture design and non-functional requirements gathering for new projects.

 ## Goals